Hajj and Umrah in 2018

 - Locate the exit routes and medical facilities.

-Protect yourself against food or waterborne infections by eating and drinking safely while travelling performing Hajj or Umrah.
+Protect yourself against food or waterborne infections by eating and drinking safely during Hajj or Umrah.

 Protect yourself from Middle East Respiratory Syndrome Coronavirus (MERS-CoV) while you are travelling.